-POTENTIAL EFFECTS ON THE ENVIRONMENT 09 % DIMENSIO ONS CATEGO SOCIAL / DEMOGRAPHIC ECONOMIC ENVIRONMENTAL POLITICAL- ADMINISTRATIVE SPATIAL CULTURAL SUSTAINABILITY (ECONOMIC STRUCTURE) processes that change people's daily lives. - Generation of Labor demand and generation of job opportunities at all levels.
-Expectation of an increase in food demand derived from the hiring of labor personnel. from vehicular traffic. administrative elements - Job opportunities around construction sites (informal sales) No modifications were identified in this interaction.
+POTENTIAL EFFECTS ON THE ENVIRONMENT 0 0 0 DIMENSIONS CATEGO RIES SOCIAL / DEMOGRAPHIC ECONOMIC ENVIRONMENTAL POLITICAL- ADMINISTRATIVE SPATIAL CULTURAL SUSTAINABILITY (ECONOMIC STRUCTURE) processes that change people's daily lives. - Generation of employment and jobs at Labor demand and generation of job opportunities at all levels.
+Expectation of an increase in food demand derived from the hiring of labor personnel. - Alteration of the perception of physical security derived from vehicular traffic. administrative elements - Job opportunities around construction sites (informal sales)